elijahmont3x/blue-green-deploy/README.md

 - Docker and Docker Compose installed on your server
 - CI/CD platform with SSH access to your server (GitHub Actions, GitLab CI, etc.)
 - Server location for your deployments (e.g., `/app/your-project`)

+For advanced features like SSL automation:
+- DNS properly configured for your domain(s)
+- Access to port 80 and 443 for Let's Encrypt verification
+- Public IP address for your server

 ## Application Requirements